 How to keep your pet cool in summer

-- Don't leave your pet outside all day.
-If that is unavoidable, make sure it has access to shady areas to escape to and lots of water, and have someone check on them as regularly as you can.
+- Don’t leave your pet outside all day.
+If that’s unavoidable, make sure they have access to shady areas to escape to and lots of water, and have someone check on them as regularly as you can.

 - Provide ice blocks or a frozen water bottle for your pet to play with.

 - Walk your pet in the coolness of the early morning or evening, rather than the middle of the day.
 Don’t let them exercise too much.

 - Heavy or excessive panting